Dinhnhi2411/Final-food-fe/README.md

 - As a use and as is a customer, I can search according to the product name
 - As a user and as of a customer, I can see the details of a product.
 - A a user and as of a customer, I can write review for a product.
-- As a user and as of a seller , I can see the list of products I'm selling.
+- As a user and as of a admin , I can see the list of products I'm selling.
-- As a user and as of a seller , I can add new products.
+- As a user and as of a admin , I can add new products.
-- As a user and as of a seller , I can update the information of a product I'm selling
+- As a user and as of a admin , I can update the information of a product I'm selling
-- As a user and as of a seller , I can delete my product.
+- As a user and as of a admin , I can delete my product.

 ### Cart